ShawnMcCool/game-prototyping-language/README.md

-# game-prototyping-language
+# Game Prototyping Language

 Prototyping is not about making a finished product.
 It's about trying an idea.
-The goal of the language is to assist in this goal while preventing the user from being exposed to Java.
+The goal of the language is to assist in this goal while preventing the user from being exposed to Java or JavaScript.

 **Goals**